feat: http error handling#1832

 nemoguardrails/actions/llm/utils.pynemoguardrails/exceptions.pynemoguardrails/guardrails/iorails.pynemoguardrails/guardrails/rail_action.pynemoguardrails/rails/llm/llmrails.pynemoguardrails/server/api.pytests/test_http_error_handling.py

-Greptile SummaryThis PR propagates downstream HTTP status codes (401, 429, 503, etc.) through to the Guardrails API response instead of always returning HTTP 200, and embeds status codes in SSE streaming error chunks.
-The implementation covers non-streaming (
+Greptile SummaryThis PR fixes Guardrails always returning HTTP 200 by propagating downstream LLM/API HTTP status codes through to the Guardrails API response for non-streaming requests, and embedding status codes in SSE error chunk payloads for streaming responses.

 |